Mertanen/Mertanen/README.md

 I'm @Mertanen.
-Currently I learning Python and PHP.
 I interested in Web-development.
-I want to learn more about popular technologies and framworks.

 <!---
 Mertanen/Mertanen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.